Scarlett-Pimpernell/Obsidian-Anchor-Database/README.md

 I will not be releasing any more code until the moral and ethical state of the world has improved.

 Current Development Focus Is On the Core Search Engine Algorithm.
 I haven't thoroughly tested the queries yet, so be aware that there may be minor bugs.
+Also, I am now well advanced in coding v01.04, which includes the ability to understand relationships within the text of a given document.
+Unfortunately, once again, may have to wait a while for this one, as I need to upgrade my hardware in order to continue... also dealing with an extremely complex technique which will most probably take a few weeks to get right at current rates of development.

 The latest upload includes a technique for fragment purposym matching within the search engine algorithm.
 Run the appropriate queries on your SQL Server 2017/2019 database, using either SSMS or Visual Studio 2017/2019.
 Set-up steps include: 1.Execute the synonym_thesaurus_integration query and the purposym_thesaurus_integration query (once you have sourced a representative set of important enterprise Text files and/or Microsoft Word documents); 2.Finally execute the text_search_algorithm query.
 The results should display in the appropriate panel.
 If you're feeling brave, consider integrating these steps into your existing or new product/service/experience, but bare in mind that there will be incremental changes going forward.